mreza0100/mamzi.net.github.io/pages/universe/god.md

 > [1P2](https://ethica.bc.edu/#/element/1P2): "Two substances having different attributes have nothing in common with one another."

-- Replace the word "substance" with "Nature" and it will make more sense.
-- Replace the word "attributes" with "characteristics" and it will make more sense.
+- Replace the word "substance" with "Nature" and "attributes" with "characteristics" and it will make more sense.

 **Two natures having different characteristics have nothing in common with each other.**